eclipse-ankaios/ank-sdk-rust/src/ankaios_api/README.md

 # Ankaios API

-This folder represents a workaround the fact that the `api` is not yet published.
+This folder is needed as a workaround for the not yet published Ankaios `api`.
 Using the `api` directly from Github:

 ```toml
 [dependencies]